utilitywarehouse/argocd-voodoobox-plugin/README.md

  Plugin supports following _plugin envs_ which can be set in ArgoCD Application crd

-The value of name of a secret resource containing strongbox keyring used to encrypt app secrets, must be `argocd-strongbox-keyring`.
+The value of name of a secret resource containing strongbox keyring used to encrypt app secrets, must be `argocd-voodoobox-strongbox-keyring`.

 `STRONGBOX_SECRET_KEY` the value should be the name of the secret data key which contains a valid strongbox keyring file data. the default value is `.strongbox_keyring`